Stuart Forster looks into responsible tourism in Sommières, France.

 The property recently became France’s first five-star campsite and the facilities include two swimming pools, a sauna and massage area plus courts for playing a variety of sports.
 The Roc de Masserea Adventure Park, featuring a high-ropes course and zip-lines, is also on the estate, which is located by a loop in the River Vidourle.
 The result encourages families to stay local, despite the nearest Mediterranean beaches being 30 minutes away by road.

 Cycling and walking in the Gard

 Increasingly, the Gard is proving a popular destination with walkers, cyclists and riders keen to mount one of the region’s white Camargue horses.
 Marked trails make navigation through the countryside easy.

-The voie verte’s three metre wide tarmac surface is open to use by all forms of non-mechanised transport.
-Additionally, circular cycling routes, such as Les Olivettes (21km) and Le Vidourle (34km), provide rural impressions but bring riders back into Sommières.
+The voie verte’s three-metre wide tarmac surface is open to use by all forms of non-mechanised transport.
+Additionally, circular cycling routes, such as Les Olivettes (21-kilometre / 13-mile) and Le Vidourle (34-kilometre / 21-mile), provide rural impressions but bring riders back into Sommières.

 Maintaining Sommières’ heritage and architecture

-During June Sommières’ hilltop castle opened its renovated royal chapel to the public, with a new interactive interpretation centre.
+In June, Sommières’ hilltop castle opened its renovated royal chapel to the public, with a new interactive interpretation centre.
 Visitors can gain insights into the town’s history, including how King Louis IX made the castle his in 1248.
-The 25-metre high tower provides fine views over the terracotta tiles of rooftops in the town centre and surrounding hinterland.
+The 25-metre (82-feet) high tower provides fine views over the terracotta tiles of rooftops in the town centre and surrounding hinterland.